ratbag98/PySquaredle/README.md

 The solution algorithm iterates over each letter in the puzzle string.
 Using the character it then recursively generates chains of letters.
-The next letter in the chain is selected from the last item in the chain's "neighbours".
+The next letter in the chain is selected from the last item in the chain's "neighbors".
 For example if we have a grid of letters:

 ```text